Archery for kids is a great sport!

 There are many private archery associations in our area http://www.naspschools.org/

-or check out the Grand Ledge High School Ledge High school archery team on Facebook! https://www.facebook.com/search/str/grand+ledge+archery+team/keywords_search
+Check out the Grand Ledge High School archery team on Facebook! https://www.facebook.com/search/str/grand+ledge+archery+team/keywords_search